joelagnel/adeb/README.md

 and store it as a tar archive at `/path/androdeb-fs.tgz`.
 This can be used later.

-* Use a previously prepared androdeb rootfs tar from local:
+### Use a previously prepared androdeb rootfs tar from local:
 ```
 ./androdeb prepare --archive /path/androdeb-fs.tgz
 ```

-Notes:
-* This project is pre-alpha and work in progress!